2002 Pontiac Firebird

 The six-speed gearbox with Hurst linkage feels solid, though not quite buttery.
 It might be overstating things to call it quirky, but it requires some understanding.
 The pattern is closely spaced for quick shifting, which means you sometimes find yourself in third gear instead of first, when pulling out.
-There is a lockout of second gear at certain rpm and at a certain pace of acceleration designed to save gas.
+There is a lockout of second gear at certain rpm and at a certain pace of acceleration designed to save gas for EPA ratings.
 Accelerating slowly causes the computer to force you to shift from first gear into fourth.
 Basically, it won’t let you drive sharply and casually at the same time.
 You either accept it or you learn how to get around it.
 There is a way to get into second gear, when you want to; we could explain, but it would take two paragraphs.
 The good news is there’s so much torque that you actually can go from first to fourth gear, even at a tame 2500 rpm, without bogging the engine.

 Sixth gear will save you more gas, because the ratio is so tall.
 It might also get you a ticket.
 Sixty-eight miles per hour is only about 1500 rpm, and because there is so little engine compression to slow you down when you lift off the throttle in sixth gear, the car wants to keep rolling on into the 70s and 80s.
 With such low rpm, you don’t hear it or feel it.
 You really need to use cruise control in sixth.
 On an open highway, it does indeed save gas.